Heinrich Dienstbier

 Source: Henry Dienstbier, 1875; Case No: 11956; St. Louis Probate Court; Microfilm reel C 35591; Missouri State Archives, Jefferson City, Missouri.

-This is a faithful transcription from a digital image of a microfilmed copy of the will.
-I have done my best to accurately decipher the handwriting and to copy it correctly without any alterations or corrections.
-My own additions are indicated by square brackets [ ] and my doubts by a question mark [?].
-A copy of the PDF files are available below; you may check my work.
+This is a faithful transcription from a digital image of a microfilmed copy of the will (does that make it a 4th "cousin"?).
+I have done my best to accurately decipher the handwriting and to copy it correctly without any major alterations or corrections.
+Except for some line breaks which I have added for clarity, my own additions are indicated by square brackets [ ] and my doubts by a question mark [?].
+Copies of the PDF files are available below so that you may see the originals and may check my work.

 Over the course of time and in the hands of various people, family members and strangers alike, the Dienstbier family name appears in a number of forms: Dienstbier, Dinstbier, Dinsbier, Dinsbeer.
-Except when reproducing documents, I have chosen to use Dienstbier.
-This is a purely arbitrary decision on my part.
+Except when reproducing documents, I have chosen to use Dienstbier for the family name.
+This is not a completely arbitrary decision on my part.

-This will is the only source of information I have found to date on the three marriages of Heinrich Dienstbier.
+This document is the only source of information I have found to date on the three marriages of Heinrich Dienstbier.
+Children were named in the will, but not the wives.
+Would it be fair to surmise that they were no longer alive in 1871 when this document was created?
 I regret that I have no further knowledge of the who, the when, or the where of these unions.

-At the end of the document, G. A. Finkelnburg has penned a note, the last word of which is in doubt.
-It appears to read "execution," but I will entertain correction here.
-The interlineation in the 14th line of the will refers to the phrase "all my right title and interest in" found in the first sentence of the third paragraph.
-These words were clearly added later.
+At the end of the document, G. A. Finkelnburg has penned a note about text added to the 14th line before the will was executed.
+This "interlineation" refers to the phrase "all my right title and interest in" found in the first sentence of the third paragraph.
+In the original document, it is very clear that these words were added later.

 Heinrich Dienstbier's family